awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_DATASHARES.md

 # SVV\_DATASHARES<a name="r_SVV_DATASHARES"></a>

-Use SVV\_DATASHARES to view a list of datashares created on the cluster and datashares shared with the cluster\.
+Use SVV\_DATASHARES to view a list of datashares created on the cluster, and datashares shared with the cluster\.

 ## Table columns<a name="r_SVV_DATASHARES-table-columns"></a>